VirtoCommerce/vc-docs/dev_docs/docs/Fundamentals/Indexed-Search/integration/elastic-app-search-overview.md

 ![Searching for a product with no result](media/searching-for-duplicator.png)

-It is a common mistake that may to poor search relevance: you are selling movies, but they want  _films_.
+It is a common mistake that may lead to poor search relevance: you are selling movies, but they want  _films_.

 The Synonym feature builds  ***synonym sets***.
 A synonym set contains two or more queries that have similar meanings.
 Each synonym set can contain up to 32 words.